Update, February 11, 2026: The Late Show with Stephen Colbert has announced its final airing date, which will be May 21, 2026.

 In keeping with a TV theme, this is the place lampooned in Seinfeld episode “The Soup Nazi”; besides soup, it’s known for a very affordable lobster roll.

-Choose between pizza, Bolivian meat pies, Russian dumplings and a whole lot more in this underground food hall.
+Choose between empanadas, dumplings, poke and more in this underground food hall.

 Courtesy, Maison Kayser